cjmathy/website/site/2_publications.md

 ## Other work

-My previous work on growth factors formed the basis of an undegraduate honors thesis, and is currently being written up as part of a larger manuscript for submission to a peer-reviewed journal:
+My previous work on growth factor engineering formed the basis of an undergraduate honors thesis:

 __Mathy, C. J. P.__ (2016).
 Engineering the NK1 Fragment of the Human Hepatocyte Growth Factor for Dual Use as a Potent Agonist and a Gene Therapy Delivery Vehicle.
 Stanford Digital Repository. http://purl.stanford.edu/kw533qg7356 {download}`Thesis PDF <../documents/Mathy_HonorsThesis_BIOE.pdf>`